How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 Click “Next” to proceed.

-Select the project name again where you’d like to migrate the issues to.
+Select the project name again where you’d like to migrate the work items to.

 Awesome, now the 2 instances are connected!